-St. A's is pleased to offer 2 dinners-to-go every Thursday evening between 6pm and 7pm.
-One of our meals is a bagged sandwich meal, and the other is a hot meal.
+St. A's is pleased to offer bagged dinners-to-go every Thursday evening between 6pm and 7pm.
 No cost.

 St. A's also hosts the Marpole Community Food Hub, where several community organizations are working in collaboration with the Greater Vancouver Food Bank to provide groceries at no cost to our neighbours every Thursday from 10am - 12pm.

 Everyone is welcome, and volunteers are also always appreciated!